 Robert Montgomery (a real-life Navy World War II veteran) played the thinly-disguised "Lieutenant John Brickley".
 While a large portion of the story is devoted to an ill-fated romance between Brickley's executive officer (played by John Wayne) and an Army nurse (played by Donna Reed), the film nevertheless manages to capture the desperation of Bulkeley's real-life squadron as they fought to hold off and then harass the Japanese invasion forces while suffering crippling losses and dwindling supplies.

 Bulkeley was also played in the film MacArthur by William Wellman Jr., although the particular action depicted (running General MacArthur and his family through the Japanese blockade) was only a small part of the many other valorous actions for which he was cited for his Medal of Honor.

 Battle Stations was a fictionalized account of the real-life saga of the World War II aircraft carrier USS Franklin and the severe damage and casualties it sustained when struck by a Japanese kamikaze plane off the coast of the Japanese mainland in March 1945.
-(Although actually named for the Civil War Battle of Franklin, Tennessee, the carrier was quickly nicknamed the "Big Ben" after the town's namesake, Benjamin Franklin.)
 The chaplain of the "Big Ben", Father (Lt Commander) Joseph T. O'Callahan, received the Medal of Honor for risking his life on several occasions in rescuing his shipmates, fighting the fires and disposing of unexploded ordnance in the carnage of the attack.
 His citation reads as follows: